 Porcelain Serving Oval Bowls 1.1 quart/40 oz-Salad/Pasta Dishes Set, 2 Packs

 Summer salads are the best!!
-A salad like this is great at any gathering, is completely portable and is wonderful to make days ahead of time.
+A salad like this is great at any gathering, is completely portable and is easy to make days ahead of time.

 The sunny colors are wonderful to put out on any table!
 It really is a welcoming salad and will be gobbled down any night of the week.

 She would have this salad in a larger container if we were taking it to a party or outing.
-The recipe I have is old, tattered, with many spills, you know then that is a well used and loved recipe.
+Otherwise, she would keep portions in large mason jars for different meals.
+The recipe I have is old, tattered, with many spills, you know then that is a well-used and loved recipe.

 How to Cut Carrots for a Salad